 “12.8.
 Transitional provisions applicable to the 09 series of amendments.

-12.8.x.
-As from 1 September [20xx], Contracting Parties applying this Regulation shall not be obliged to accept type approvals, and extensions thereof, issued to the preceding series of amendments to this Regulation.”
+12.8.2.3/3.3.
+As from 1 September [20xx], Contracting Parties applying this Regulation shall not be obliged to accept type approvals[, and extensions thereof,] issued to the preceding series of amendments to this Regulation.”

 Annex 7, amend the title, and update the table of contents accordingly, to read: